tea2x/joy-dao-npm/README.md

 ## Usage
 ### Importing the Package
-Before using the package, you need to add a config.ts file to your project main directory:
+Before using the package, you need to add a config.ts file to where joy-dao package is imported (commonly it is src/ folder):
 ```json
 export const ISMAINNET = false;